Stuycs-K/final-project-8-xiej-yec/WORKLOG.md

 CLASSWORK: N/A

 HOMEWORK: Update max number of coins dropped by enemies, balanced the number of mags in the machine gun, and fixed the positionof the game over sign on the game over screen.
+Finished up RestoreRoom and its displayRoom() function and the restore button.
+Tried to get the merchant to be displayed but it's not working